 chmod 755 /root/clearcache.sh

-- Enter following line to set cron job for clearing cache every hour of first second
+- Enter the following line in crontab file to set cron job for clearing cache memory automatically

 0 * * * * /root/clearcache.sh